Skip to main content

 Bridge the digital divide for your members

-Rural electric cooperatives can provide essential broadband services community-wide so co-op members can work, learn, and thrive in the digital age.
+Rural electric cooperatives can provide essential broadband services community-wide for co-op members to work, learn, and thrive in this digital age.

-Electric co-ops are uniquely positioned to provide sustainable and equitable internet services, ensuring that everyone has access to affordable, high-quality internet services, regardless of their income or location.
+Electric co-ops are uniquely positioned to provide sustainable and equitable internet services, ensuring that everyone has access to affordable, high-quality broadband, regardless of their income or location.

 Rural farm land with telephone lines